 10 Hook Sentence Examples

-The hook of an essay often, but not always, serves double duty as a topic sentence.
-The most important job of a hook is to entice readers to want to read your essay.
+The most important job of a hook is to entice readers to want to read your essay, so it is often the first sentence in your introduction.

 - Creating family memories that last a lifetime is more about spending quality time together than it is about spending money.